Demographics of Gibraltar: British

 Britons have come and settled or gone since the first days of the conquest.
 One group of Britons have had temporary residence in Gibraltar (to work in the administration and the garrison).
 This group, who represented a larger proportion in the beginning of the British period, are nowadays only about 3% of the total population (around 1,000 persons).

 A larger group is formed by the Britons who moved to Gibraltar and settled down.
 Some of them, since the beginning, moved to Gibraltar to earn a living as traders and workers.
-Others moved to Gibraltar on a temporary assignment and then married with local women.
+Others moved to Gibraltar on a temporary assignment and then married local women.
 Major construction projects, such as the dockyard in the late 1890s and early 20th century brought large numbers of workers from Great Britain.

-13% of Gibraltarian residents are from the United Kingdom proper and the electoral roll shows that 27% of Gibraltar's population has British surnames.
+13% of Gibraltarian residents are from the United Kingdom and the electoral roll shows that 27% of Gibraltar's population has British surnames.